alexgrigoras/scenario-generation/README.md

 ## 2. RELATED WORK

 Generating what-if scenarios is applied in different industries and is researched in businesses and academia.
 This section reviews the related work in the area of scenario analysis.
 Traditional methods have been used by different researchers are time-series decomposition, sensitivity analysis, and regression models:
-- Giorgini et al. used the conceptual foundation of what-if analysis as a simulation-based approach for exploring hypothetical situations, proposing a structured methodology to support scenario-based decision-making processes [[Designing What-If Analysis: Towards a Methodology](https://dl.acm.org/doi/10.1145/1183512.1183523)];
+- Giorgini et al. used the foundation of what-if analysis as a simulation-based approach for exploring hypothetical situations, proposing a structured methodology to support scenario-based decision-making processes [[Designing What-If Analysis: Towards a Methodology](https://dl.acm.org/doi/10.1145/1183512.1183523)];
 - Bolis and Castelletti conducted a comprehensive review of scenario analysis in engineering and environmental systems, highlighting the techniques used and the challenges in managing uncertainty in such applications [[Scenario analysis: a review of methods and applications for engineering and environmental systems](https://link.springer.com/article/10.1007/s10669-013-9437-6)];
 - Wright et al. extended this view with a meta-review, categorizing various scenario planning approaches and evaluating their strategic impact [[Types of scenario planning and their effectiveness: A review of reviews](https://www.sciencedirect.com/science/article/pii/S0016328723000575)].

 Machine learning methods increase forecasting accuracy and have been used in scenario generation frameworks:
 - Politikos et al. (2024) used XGBoost models to develop a what-if scenario tool for predicting the ecological status of rivers under altered environmental inputs.
 The tool combines data transformation, machine learning forecasting, and model interpretability using SHAP values [[Predicting the Ecological Quality of Rivers: A Machine Learning Approach and a What‑if Scenarios Tool](https://link.springer.com/article/10.1007/s10666-024-09980-y)];
-- Junike et al. (2023) focused on validating machine learning-based scenario generators, especially in economic modeling, where robustness and generalizability are critical [[Validation of Machine Learning Based Scenario Generators](https://link.springer.com/article/10.1007/s10203-023-00412-1)];
+- Junike et al. (2023) focused on validating machine learning-based scenario generators, especially in economic modeling, where robustness and generalizability have a significant impact [[Validation of Machine Learning Based Scenario Generators](https://link.springer.com/article/10.1007/s10203-023-00412-1)];
 - Nápoles et al. introduced FCM Expert, a software tool that facilitates scenario analysis and pattern classification using expert-designed FCMs optimized via machine learning algorithms.
 Fuzzy cognitive maps (FCMs) are as a flexible modeling technique used for scenario simulation [[FCM Expert: Software Tool for Scenario Analysis and Pattern Classification Based on Fuzzy Cognitive Maps](https://www.researchgate.net/publication/328218204)];
 - Liebig and Käfer (2017) proposed a framework for generating what-if scenarios directly from time series data.
 The system allows users to define alternative futures interactively by modifying descriptive features of the time series, enabling quick feedback and exploration of potential developments [[Generating What-If Scenarios for Time Series Data.
 In Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining](https://dl.acm.org/doi/10.1145/3085504.3085507)].